 To better understand the advantages and disadvantages of corporations, let’s understand them with the help of an example.
-Sam, is the owner of a retail chain that has started to grow rapidly.
-To take advantage of the growth, however, he needs more money to support the business.
-He is also getting more concerned about liabilities in case something goes wrong without his personal fault in such a large business.
-Considering his case, Tom, a very learned friend, and advisor of Sam advised him to convert his business into a corporation.
+Sam is the owner of a retail chain that has started to grow rapidly.
+However, to take advantage of the growth, he needs more money to support the business.
+He is also more concerned about liabilities if something goes wrong without his personal fault in such a large business.
+Considering his case, Tom, a very learned friend and advisor of Sam, advised him to convert his business into a corporation.

 Corporations enjoy most of the rights and responsibilities that an individual has: they can enter into contracts, take a loan, sue, and be sued, own assets, pay taxes, hire employees, etc. Some refer to a corporation as a ‘legal person.’
 To know more about it, let us see the advantages and disadvantages of a corporation.